Niwo1403/test-system/doc/developer manual.md

   - contains logic for data tasks like generating timestamps, generate model objects, etc.
 - _**routes**_: contains controller for routes using [flask](https://flask.palletsprojects.com/en/2.0.x/quickstart/)
   - validates requests
-  - adds, edits, removes Models
+  - adds, edits, removes models
   - send response data
   - uses managers for more complex tasks
 - _**app**_: contains the flask app used by the sub-packages